majnas/yolov7_opencv_cpp/README.md

 python reparameterization_yolov7.py
 ```

-This will create another model (best.pt) here cfg/deploy/best.pt, which is reparameterized version of custom model.
+This will create another model (custom_weight_reparameterized.pt) in cfg/deploy/custom_weight_reparameterized.pt, which is reparameterized version of custom weight.

 ```shell
 └── yolov7